- What is Laser Resurfacing?

 What is Laser Resurfacing?

 Laser resurfacing is an advanced treatment available at the practice of our skilled plastic surgeon, Dr Craig Layt.
 The laser is a machine that generates light of a single wavelength.
 This light has energy that is absorbed by different objects depending on the colour (wavelength) of the light coming from the laser.
 In the case of laser resurfacing, we use an Erbium-Yag laser which is absorbed by the water in the cells of the skin.
 This causes the cells to vaporise.
-As healing occurs the skin is refreshed and tighter and wrinkles are improved.
-As opposed to most other resurfacing procedures, the depth of penetration of the laser can be precisely controlled.
-The procedure is usually performed under a general anaesthetic as a day stay patient.
-Any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+The treatment can address skin affected by wrinkles, sun damage, and many other concerns while promoting skin health.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.